-After the fuel mixture is calculated using MAF sensor data and combustion occurs, the O2 sensor on the exhaust side double checks the results, and the mixture is fine-tuned based on that.
-The two primary parts of a modern engine management system as far as efficient running are the MAF sensor and the O2 sensors.
-Unless, it should be added, a different system entirely is used; some engine management systems (a minority) rely on a manifold pressure sensor and throttle position data rather than a MAF sensor to calculate airflow and determine fuel mixture.
+After the fuel mixture is calculated using MAF sensor data and combustion occurs, the O2 sensor on the exhaust side double-checks the results, and the mixture is fine-tuned based on that.
+The two primary parts of a modern engine management system as far as efficient running is the MAF sensor and the O2 sensors.
+Unless it should be added, a different system entirely is used; some engine management systems (a minority) rely on a manifold pressure sensor and throttle position data rather than a MAF sensor to calculate airflow and determine fuel mixture.

 Cost of Mass Airflow Sensor Replacement

 On average for most vehicles, it costs about $250 to replace a MAF sensor.